-How to Play Gin Rummy: Gin Rummy Rules with Interactive Card Game Tutorial
+How to Play Gin Rummy: Card Game Rules & Interactive Tutorial

 A meld is a group of 3 or more cards that belong together.
 There are two types of melds, "sets" and "runs."
 Cards in sets have the same rank.
 Cards in runs have the same suit, with cards ranked in consecutive order.